01-edu/public/subjects/ascii-art-web-dockerize.en.md

 ### Objectives

-You must follow the same [instructions](https://github.com/01-edu/public/ascii-art-web.en.md) as the first subject, ascii-art-web.
+You must follow the same [instructions](https://github.com/01-edu/public/ascii-art-web.en.md) as the first subject.

 - For this project you must create at least :
   - one image/Dockerfile